curl/everything-curl/libcurl-http/hsts.md

 ## Set a HSTS cache file

-If you want to persist the HSTS cache on disk, then set a filename with the `CURLOPT_HSTS` option. libcurl will read from this file at start of a transfer and write to it (unless it was set read-only) when the easy handle is closed.
+If you want to persist the HSTS cache on disk, then set a filename with the `CURLOPT_HSTS` option. libcurl reads from this file at start of a transfer and writes to it (unless it was set read-only) when the easy handle is closed.